-We use data from a few different pseudonym routes inside the log to calculate tight lower and upper boundary travel durations in order to decrease the amount of pseudonym route queries while still producing effective results.
+We use data from a few different pseudonym routes inside the log to calculate tight lower/higher boundary travel durations in order to decrease the amount of pseudonym route queries while still producing effective results.
 We also provide efficient methods for computing such limits.
-We also contrast how exclusive orderings for submitting pseudonymous route requests affect storing pseudonymous route requests.
-In order to process a range question, we show our pseudonym route-saver technique.
-We also uncover the optimum approach to parallelizing pseudonymous route requests.
-To lessen the volume of requests for pseudonymous routes, it applies the journey time restrictions stated above.
+We also contrast how exclusive orderings for submitting pseudonym route requests affect storing pseudonym route requests.
+In order to process a range question, we show our pseudonym Route-Saver technique.
+We also uncover the optimum approach to parallelize pseudonym route requests.
+To lessen the volume of requests for pseudonym routes, it applies the journey time restrictions stated above.
 It eliminates any out-of-date pseudonym routes to ensure the correctness of the results returned.
-The programmer initially gathers a list of potential spots via a distance-range search.
-The processing of the candidate points in the set of exact results for the user query is also divided into two steps.
-Route Using K-NNas a Pseudonym Three important phases of the analysis are the online pseudonym route API.
-Examples include APIs for Google's (or pseudonymous Bing's) route.
-Such an API uses real-time traffic to determine the shortest possible route between any two sites on a road network.
-With real-time journey time information, it has the most recent road network.
-G. a mobile user the user can obtain his current geolocation via a mobile device (such as a smartphone) and then send inquiries to a location-based server.
+The programmer initially gathers a list of potential spots via a distance range search.
+The processing of the candidate points in the set of exact results for the user query is divided into two steps as well.
+Route Using K-NNas a Pseudonym Three important phases of the analysis are the Online Pseudonym route API.
+Examples include APIs for Google/pseudonym Bing's route.
+Such API uses real-time traffic to determine the shortest possible route between any two sites on a road network.
+With real-time journey time information, it has the most recent road network G. a mobile user The user can obtain his current geolocation via a mobile device (such as a smartphone) and then send inquiries to a location-based server.
 In this project, we take into account real traffic-based range and K-NN queries.

-service or server based on location.
+Service/Server Based on Location.
 It offers query services to mobile users for a data set P whose POIs (such as restaurants and cafés) are unique to the LBS's application.
 A road network G with edge weights may be stored by the LBS as spatial distances, but G cannot give real-time journey times.
 The LBS may store P as an R-tree and store G as a disk-based adjacency list if P and G cannot fit in main memory.